Find the Questions and Answers regarding your trekking, tour, travel holidays to Nepal with Alpine Eco Trek and Expedition Pvt. Ltd

-Do I need a visa to travel Nepal?
+Do I need a visa to travel to Nepal?

-All foreign nationals, except Indian Citizens need visas to enter Nepal.
-To apply for a visa you will need a valid passport, two passport size photos and US$ 40.
+All foreign nationals, except Indian Citizens, need visas to enter Nepal.
+To apply for a visa you will need a valid passport, two passport size photos and USD 40.

 Where do I apply to get my Visa?

-The best way to apply for visa is through the Nepalese diplomatic missions in your country.
-The other option is to get it from Immigration office at the entry points of Nepal.
+The best way to apply for a visa is through the Nepalese diplomatic missions in your country.
+The other option is to get it from the Immigration office at the entry points of Nepal.